-50313 HERB DISPLAY (Open to youth in Vegetable Gardening A, B, C, or D)-

-Herbs should be grown in pots (8" maximum diameter).
+50313 HERB DISPLAY - (Open to youth in Vegetable Gardening A, Vegetable Gardening B, Vegetable Gardening C, and Vegetable Gardening D) Herbs should be grown in pots (8" maximum diameter).
 Categories: Mint, Oregano, Rosemary, Sage, Thyme, and all other herbs.
 Herbs should be labeled with common and Latin names.
 Herbs should be in your care for a minimum of three months for state fair exhibits.
 Remove dead leaves from plants and check that the soil is clear of debris such as dead leaves.
-In addition to class Champions, Herb

-Category Grand and Reserve Grand Champions may be selected.
+In addition to class Champions, Herb Category Grand and Reserve Grand Champions may be selected.
 When exhibiting herb plants, be sure to grow the plants in the container to be displayed to avoid transplant shock.
 Exhibits will be evaluated based on cleanliness, uniformity, condition, quality, and trueness to variety.
 Additional herb resources are located on the project resources section of the Illinois 4-H website.

-50314 VEGETABLE DISPLAY (Open to youth in Vegetable Gardening A, B, C or D) -
+50314 VEGETABLE/FRUIT DISPLAY - (Open to youth in Vegetable Gardening A, Vegetable Gardening B, Vegetable Gardening C, and Vegetable Gardening D)

-1. This class is allowed a 2'6" x 2'6" space for display.

-2. Display must include 6 or more different kinds of vegetables.
-There may not be more than 2 different varieties of any vegetable.
+- 1. This class is allowed a 2'6" x 2'6" space for display. - 2.
+Display must include 6 or more different kinds of vegetables or fruits.
+There may not be more than 2 different varieties of any vegetable/fruit.
 For example, red and white potatoes would be classified as two different varieties.
-Acorn squash and zucchini would be classified as two different vegetables.

-3. The number and type of vegetables used must conform to the Vegetable Plate/Basket List.

-4. Exhibitors must provide the name and variety of all vegetables used (i.e. Cabbage - Golden Acre; Cucumber, slicing - Straight Eight; Tomatoes, slicing - Rocky Top; Snap Beans - Contender, etc.).
+Acorn squash and zucchini would be classified as two different vegetables. - 3.
+The number and type of vegetables/fruits used must conform to the Vegetable/Fruit Plate/Display List.
+Fruit Plate list is below vegetable plate list. - 4.
+Exhibitors must provide the name and variety of all vegetables/fruits used. (i.e. Cabbage Golden Acre; Cucumber, slicing Straight Eight; Tomatoes, slicing Rocky Top; Snap Beans Contender, etc.).

-50315 VEGETABLE PLATE (Open to youth in Vegetable Gardening A, B, C or D) -
+50315 VEGETABLE PLATE - (Open to youth in Vegetable Gardening A, Vegetable Gardening B, Vegetable Gardening C, and Vegetable Gardening D)

-1. Exhibit must include 2 single vegetable plates.
-(Exhibitor will furnish the disposable plates.)

-- 2. Number of vegetables on plates must conform to plate list below. - 3.
-Only one variety on each plate.

-4. An exhibitor cannot show two plates of the same type vegetable. (i.e.: Cannot exhibit red and white potatoes or zucchini and straightneck summer squash.)
+- 1. Exhibit must include 2 single vegetable plates.
+(Exhibitor will furnish the disposable plates.) - 2.
+Number of vegetables on plates must conform to plate list below. - 3.
+Only one variety on each plate. - 4.
+An exhibitor cannot show two plates of the same type vegetable. (i.e.: Cannot exhibit red and white potatoes or zucchini and straightneck summer squash.)